1982 FIFA World Cup: Qualification

 For the first time, the World Cup finals expanded from 16 to 24 teams.
 This allowed more countries to participate from Africa and Asia.

 Teams absent from the finals were 1974 and 1978 runners-up Netherlands (eliminated by Belgium and France), Mexico (eliminated by Honduras and El Salvador), and the three times 1970s participants Sweden (eliminated by Scotland and Northern Ireland).
 Northern Ireland qualified for the first time since 1958.
 Belgium, Czechoslovakia, El Salvador, England and the Soviet Union were all back in the finals after 12-year absences.
 England had its first successful World Cup qualifying campaign in 20 years, having qualified automatically as hosts in 1966 and as defending champions in 1970, then failing to qualify in 1974 and 1978.
 Yugoslavia and Chile were also back after missing the 1978 tournament.

 Algeria, Cameroon, Honduras, Kuwait, and New Zealand all participated in the World Cup for the first time.
 As of 2022, this was the last time that El Salvador and Kuwait qualified for a FIFA World Cup finals, as well as the last time that South Korea failed to qualify.
-This is also the last time that Mexico failed to qualify by playing (they were banned from the 1990 FIFA World Cup qualification).
+This is also the last time that Mexico participated in the qualifiers and failed to qualify (they were banned from the 1990 FIFA World Cup qualification).

+This was the first time that all six confederations (AFC, CAF, CONCACAF, CONMEBOL, OFC and UEFA) sent representative teams to the tournament, which would happen again in 2006 and 2010, and will be happening in 2026: Australia would also participate in the 2010-2022 tournaments, but as a representative of the AFC.

-There was some consideration given as to whether England, Northern Ireland, and Scotland should withdraw from the tournament because of the Falklands War between Argentina and the United Kingdom.
+There was some consideration given as to whether England, Northern Ireland, and Scotland would withdraw from the tournament because of the Falklands War between Argentina and the United Kingdom.
 A directive issued by the British sports minister Neil Macfarlane in April, at the start of the conflict, suggested that there should be no contact between British representative teams and Argentina.
-This directive was not rescinded until August, following the end of hostilities.
+This directive was not rescinded until August, following the end of the tournament and of the hostilities.
 Macfarlane reported to Prime Minister Margaret Thatcher that some players and officials were uneasy about participating because of the casualties suffered by British forces, and the strong diplomatic ties between Argentina and Spain.
-FIFA advised the British Government that there was no prospect that Argentina (the defending champions) would be asked to withdraw.
-It also became apparent that no other countries would withdraw from the tournament.
+FIFA later advised the British Government that there was no prospect that Argentina (the defending champions) would be asked to withdraw, and it also became apparent that no other countries would withdraw from the tournament.
 It was decided by Cabinet Secretary Robert Armstrong to allow the British national teams to participate so that Argentina could not use their absence for propaganda purposes, reversing the intended effect of applying political pressure onto Argentina.